 Generating buzz for a new company can be difficult, especially if you don’t have a large budget for marketing and advertising.
 However, public relations is a great way to get your company’s name out there, and there are many creative ways to do it.

-Here are the PR tips for small businesses that want to start taking steps towards a strong media relations strategy.
+Here are some PR tips for small businesses that want to start taking steps toward a strong media relations strategy.

-First, identify the scope in which your story is best told: local, state, national, or global.
-It determines the type of media you will research, contact, and pitch.
+When creating your brand story, keep a few key tips in mind.
+First, focus on your audience.
+Your brand story should be tailored to resonate with the people you want to reach.
+Identify the scope in which your story is best told: local, state, national or global.
+It determines the type of media you will research, contact and pitch.
 You can establish your reach by where your product is used.
 In some cases, you may need to reach both local and national or local and global.

 Make a media list